Updated: June 23, 2023

 - A declaration that outlines your reasons for obtaining Portuguese residency

-- A health insurance policy providing coverage in Portugal, or an affidavit stating you will acquire health insurance in Portugal within 90 days of entering the country
+- Health insurance coverage in Portugal or an affidavit stating you will acquire health insurance to cover medical expenses in Portugal within 90 days of entering the country

 - A criminal record certificate